Randall Museum: Overview and features

-The museum charges no admission and offers events, movies, plays, lectures, exhibits, and classes for ages 3–adult, but is geared mostly toward children and educational field trips.
-Child and adult classes are available in the wood shop and pottery studio.
-The museum has special topic days, such as Bug Day, Mushroom Day, and Water & Sun Day, during which interested clubs and sponsors participate.
+The museum charges no admission and offers events, workshops, plays, lectures, exhibits, and classes for ages 3–adult, but is geared mostly toward children and educational field trips.
+Child and adult classes are available in the wood shop, technology lab, art room and pottery studio.
+The museum has special topic days, such as Bug Day, Middle School Science Fair, Family Halloween Day and Winter Crafts Day, during which interested clubs and sponsors participate.

 The museum's theater is home to the performances of the Young People's Teen Musical Theatre Company, a Recreation and Parks Department program closely tied to the museum.

 The Golden Gate Model Rail Road Club (GGMRC) has been a tenant in the west basement wing since 1961.
 Children run HO-scale trains around the layout on "Junior Engineer Day," held on the third Saturday of every odd month.
 Prior to the 2015–18 renovation, the total track length exceeded 600 ft.

 Charles Sowers was commissioned by the San Francisco Arts Commission (SFAC) to create "Windswept", a kinetic sculpture installed on the facade of the Randall Museum in 2012.
 The piece took four years to create and test.
 During the 2015–18 renovation, artist Ben Trautman was commissioned by SFAC to create a mobile of a stylized bird entitled "Wingspan", which was installed in the lobby.